 - Built and lived in earthships (and plan to do so again)

 - Converted a 240-square-foot tool shed into our three-year home (outdoor kitchen, bucket-variety compost toilets and no hot water)

 - Had three babies at home (one in the shed) for a grand total of four girls (now 6,8,12 and 18)

 - Nearly killed ourselves trying to maintain our ideals of homesteading and Waldorf-schooling (on one income and while commuting – never. commuting. again.)

-- Moved to southern Mexico for a taste of life abroad (been here two years and counting)
+- Moved to southern Mexico for a taste of life abroad (been here three years and counting)

 - Been solid B-average parents (“A” parenting means “C” personal balance in my book.
 Thanks, but no thanks.)

 - Made money doing whatever it took to be able to to stay home with my kids (sewing, cooking, cleaning, teaching, writing, knitting, gardening)